President. BAppSc, GDipBus Mgt, FAICD. Appointed 2019

 BSc (Hons), PhD.
 Appointed 2015

 Michelle is a plant ecologist with over 25 years' research experience focused on invasive plants, vegetation response and adaptation to climate change, restoration ecology, plant conservation and urban greening.
-She leads a research group in the Department of Biological Sciences at Macquarie University and is currently Head of Department.
+She leads a research group in the Department of Biological Sciences at Macquarie University.
 Michelle is a Trustee of the Royal Botanic Gardens and Domain Trust and Chair of their Scientific and Conservation Committee.
 She is also an elected council member of the Australian Flora Foundation and a member of the International Science Advisory Board of NEW Zealand's bio-Protection Research Centre.

 BA LLB (Hons).
 Appointed 2015